 If you aren’t a private landowner, you can still open a trust to pass down other types of assets.
-You can download the Policygenius app, which uses attorney-approved tools, to create a will and living trust today.

 This type of land trust is not a trust the way it’s defined through estate planning terms.
 A conservation land trust is actually a nonprofit organization that manages and preserves land or property.
 This includes forests, wetlands, farms, and natural habitats, as well as areas that hold water sources, cultural landmarks, or even scenic views.

 Land trusts can buy tracts of land outright or steward land that was directly donated.
 More commonly though, private landowners can grant the land trust a conservation easement.
 A conservation easement allows someone to maintain ownership over their private land while contracting the land trust to provide stewardship over that land.

 If you own land, you can grant a conservation easement to a qualified land trust, or even the government, which will oversee and preserve the landscape.
 You can work out the terms of the agreement and conservation priorities.
 For example, you might allow sustainable farming practices and forbid buildings and structures within certain distances of rivers.
 The land trust that holds the conservation easement is responsible for making sure you and other entities, including those who may own the land in the future, make appropriate use of the land.